watchOS 9: All The New Features, Release Date, & Supported Devices

 watchOS 9: Supported Devices

 Currently, watchOS 8 runs on all Apple Watch models since (and including) the Series 3.
-However, it’s highly likely Apple will finally stop selling the Series 3 this fall.
-That makes us think that the Series 3 won’t get the watchOS 9 updates this year.
-However, that’s just speculation on our part for the time being.
+However, Apple will probably finally stop selling the Series 3 this fall.
+Why are we so sure?
+Because the Series 3 won’t get the watchOS 9 updates this year.

 It’s important to note, however, that some features of watchOS 9 may not be available on all Apple Watch models.
 As a matter of fact, some watchOS 9 features may be limited to the Series 7 or even the upcoming Series 8.